GrottoPress/jentil/README.md

 ## Description

-Jentil is a modern WordPress theme, suitable for use as a parent theme from which child themes can be derived.

-It features powerful content options which allows to configure how posts display on archives right from the customizer.
+Jentil is a modern WordPress theme framework, with more than enough features to make building your next theme a cinch.
+It has powerful content options which allows to configure how posts display on archives right from the customizer.

 Jentil features six layout options, configured via the customizer and post meta boxes.
 Jentil can be used to build blogs, magazines, e-commerce, corporate websites and more.

-It integrates seamlessly with most WordPress page builders including:
+It integrates seamlessly with most WordPress page builders, including:

 - [Beaver Builder](https://wordpress.org/plugins/beaver-builder-lite-version/)
 - [SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/)